Jarome Iginla: Playing style

 In his prime, Iginla was considered to be one of the NHL's most prominent power forwards.
 Upon entering the league, he tried to emulate players like Brendan Shanahan and Keith Tkachuk, hoping to match their combination of finesse and physicality.
 He was one of the most consistent scorers in the league; between 1998 and 2008, only Jaromír Jágr scored more NHL goals than Iginla.
 Even so, scouting reports have argued that Iginla's lack of speed makes it easier for opponents to isolate him and restrict his ability to move if his teammates rely on him too much to lead the offence.

 The abuse he faced at the hands of opponents early in his NHL career prompted Iginla's coaches to work at developing his physical play.
 While he was not enthusiastic about fighting, Iginla accepted then head coach Brian Sutter's arguments that he needed to adopt a more aggressive style to improve as a player.
-Iginla is most effective when he has room to manoeuvre, and to create that space, he had to intimidate his opponents.
-The lessons Iginla learned have carried throughout his career.
+Iginla was most effective when he had room to manoeuvre, and to create that space, he had to intimidate his opponents.
 "You've got a power forward who does it all," said Craig Conroy.
 "I mean, he'll fight, and hit, and score goals.
 Maybe it's not the end-to-end rushes, but he does all those little things that win games and get things done."
 His opponents also respect his play.
 Rob Blake said that while Iginla is not known for fancy play, "he'll run you over.
 Or he'll fight somebody.
 And then he'll score a goal.
 He does pretty much everything you'd want a guy to do."